 Designed to embrace ESD principles, 29 Bourke Road is targeting a 5-star NABERS rating and has adopted an innovative approach to energy using state-of-the-art solar techniques.

-We are seeing energy security and costs becoming more significant issues to businesses looking to the future.
-Guided by this we have included a complete solar array on the roof and an embedded electrical network that will dramatically reduce energy costs for occupants by up to 50 per cent.
+Tipalea is seeing energy security and costs becoming more significant issues to businesses looking to the future.
+Guided by this, Tipalea has included a complete solar array on the roof and an embedded electrical network that will dramatically reduce energy costs for occupants by up to 50 %.

-The solar network will generate around 20 per cent of all tenant electricity usage at almost no cost and these savings will be passed on in full to the tenants and owners.
-When combined with the embedded network, tenants should be looking at electrical cost savings of 20 to 50 per cent.
+The solar network should generate around 20% of all tenant electricity usage at almost no cost and these savings will be passed on in full to the tenants and owners.
+When combined with the embedded network, tenants should be looking at electrical cost savings of 20% to 50%.

 Alexandria hasn’t seen anything like 29 Bourke Road before.
-We are providing CBD style office space at 60 per cent of the rental cost.
+Tipalea is providing CBD style office space at 60% of the rental cost.
 Compelling features include soaring ceiling heights on the ground floor, extensive end-of trip facilities, substantial communal breakout areas, large landscaped terraces on the top floor with views to the CBD and park views offered by most floors.